The Ultimate Step by Step Guide to SEO

 Three core areas:

-- Website Authority includes Trust Flow, Citation Flow, Domain Rating (DR) and URL Rating (UR).
+1. Website Authority includes Trust Flow, Citation Flow, Domain Rating (DR), and URL Rating (UR).

-- Site Credibility checks if linking site is HTTPS, number of Referring Domains, quantity of Organic Search Traffic and Spam Score (by Moz).
+3. Site Credibility checks if the linking site is HTTPS, the number of Referring Domains, the quantity of Organic Search Traffic, and the Spam Score (by Moz).

 Link Building Strategies

-One of, if not still the most important, ranking factor is the quantity of referring domains along with the quantity and quality of backlinks.
+One of, if not still the most important, ranking factors is the quantity of referring domains and the quantity and quality of backlinks.

 Backlink Analysis